m4ttsch/omscs-notes-notes/information-security/database-security.md

 var sql = "select * from OrdersTable where Shipcity = '" + Shipcity + "';
 ```

-If the user submits “Redmond” on the form, the SQL query sent to the database becomes:
+If the user submits "Redmond" on the form, the SQL query sent to the database becomes:

 ```sql
 SELECT * from OrdersTable where Shipcity = 'Redmond';
 ```

-What if the user submits “’Redmond; DROP table OrdersTable;”?
+What if the user submits "’Redmond; DROP table OrdersTable;"?

 This SQL query will be sent to the database: